DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/getting-started.md

 ## Overview

 DevExtreme React Scheduler is a component that represents scheduled data and allows a user to manage it.
-Scheduler can render data on different views such as day, week and month.
+Scheduler can display data on different views: day, week, and month.
 Support for controlled and uncontrolled state modes allows you to manage Scheduler state manually or using a state management library like Redux.
-The DevExtreme Scheduler component has a composable and extendable plugin-based architecture in which plugins provide additional elements: a date navigator, a view switcher, an appointment tooltip and form.
-Currently, it is provided with Material-UI rendering and theming.
+The DevExtreme Scheduler component has a composable and extendable plugin-based architecture.
+Currently, the Scheduler is provided with Material-UI rendering and theming.

 ## Installation